-10.2 Trauma-Informed Social and Emotional Learning: TPC will facilitate opportunities for connection and reflection among students and staff. - 10.2.1 Students- morning meetings, Get Ready to Learn Yoga, and access to counseling, as needed. - 10.2.2 Staff- virtual monthly staff meetings, Birthday Breakfast, Unit/Department Meetings - 10.2.3 TPC's Crisis Management plan for loss of life protocol will be utilized when necessary. - 10.3 School Culture and Climate: TPC practices the FiSH! philosophy (choose your attitude, play, make someone's day, and be present).
+10.2.2. ings, Birthday Breakfast, Unit/Department Meetings

+10.2.3.
+TPC's Crisis Management plan for loss of life protocol will be utilized when necessary.

+- 10.3.
+School Culture and Climate: TPC practices the FiSH! philosophy (choose your attitude, play, make someone's day, and be present).
 TPC makes every effort to ensure the school climate and culture is a healthy one.
-Spirit days/weeks, Birthday Breakfasts (for staff), and the Hero program (for students) are some of the elements of TPC's efforts to promote a positive school environment for students and staff. - 10.4 Wraparound Supports: TPC will continue to provide support to families via Parent Support Groups, Partners in Caring meetings (TPC's Home School Association), and Parent Workshops, which will be held virtually in the event of a school closure. - 10.5 All students at TPC have an In-House Case Manager (IHCM), who is the liaison between the sending district, the family and TPC.
+Spirit days/weeks, Birthday Breakfasts (for staff), and the Hero program (for students) are some of the elements of TPC's efforts to promote a positive school environment for students and staff. - 10.4.
+Wraparound Supports: TPC will continue to provide support to families via Parent Support Groups, Partners in Caring meetings (TPC's Home School Association), and Parent Workshops, which will be held virtually in the event of a school closure. - 10.5.
+All students at TPC have an In-House Case Manager (IHCM), who is the liaison between the sending district, the family and TPC.
 The IHCM oversees and manages a caseload of students and ensures that any emerging needs are met.
 Virtual home visits will be conducted as needed.
-It is anticipated that sending districts will provide wraparound support, extra-curricular programs as well as community programs and resources to families that are offered within the district, in collaboration with TPC's IHCM's.

-11. English Language Learners:

-The Phoenix Center (TPC) is an accredited, not-for-profit school serving the educational, behavioral and therapeutic needs of students ages 5-21 with autism, multiple disabilities, behavioral and intellectual disabilities.
+It is anticipated that sending districts will provide wraparound support, extra-curricular programs as well as community programs and resources to families that are offered within the district, in collaboration with TPC's IHCM's. - 11.
+English Language Learners: The Phoenix Center (TPC) is an accredited, not-for-profit school serving the educational, behavioral and therapeutic needs of students ages 5-21 with autism, multiple disabilities, behavioral and intellectual disabilities.
 Given the nature of the students' significant disabilities at TPC, the LEA is responsible for notifying TPC of ELL students.
 Currently, TPC does not have ELL students enrolled in the program.
 However, TPC provides the following for students and/or their families who demonstrate that translation to their native language is needed:

-- 11.1 A paraprofessional and/or teacher is assigned to an identified student or to the classroom of that student to the greatest extent feasible. - 11.1.1 Teachers/paraprofessionals provide instruction, when feasible, in the student's native language. - 11.2 TPC translates written materials (i.e., permission forms and general information flyers, etc.) when corresponding with families, as requested. - 11.3 Designated staff members are available to communicate with parents via phone calls, as feasible. - 11.4 Google Translate is utilized by teachers and related service providers for translating the contents of emails. - 11.5 TPC's website is available via Google translate. - 11.6 The LEA is responsible for providing interpretive services at mandated meetings (i.e., Annual Reviews, Re-Evaluation Meetings, etc.).
-TPC's In-House Case Managers will request this service from district case managers when needed in a timely manner. - 11.7 Teachers, administrators and related service providers are provided with access to information regarding culturally responsive teaching and learning, social-emotional learning and trauma-informed teaching, as needed.
+- 11.1.
+A paraprofessional and/or teacher is assigned to an identified student or to the classroom of that student to the greatest extent feasible. - 11.1.1.
+Teachers/paraprofessionals provide instruction, when feasible, in the student's native language. - 11.2.
+TPC translates written materials (i.e., permission forms and general information flyers, etc.) when corresponding with families, as requested. - 11.3.
+Designated staff members are available to communicate with parents via phone calls, as feasible. - 11.4.
+Google Translate is utilized by teachers and related service providers for translating the contents of emails. - 11.5.
+TPC's website is available via Google translate. - 11.6.
+The LEA is responsible for providing interpretive services at mandated meetings (i.e., Annual Reviews, Re-Evaluation Meetings, etc.).
+TPC's In-House Case Managers will request this service from district case managers when needed in a timely manner. - 11.7.
+Teachers, administrators and related service providers are provided with access to information regarding culturally responsive teaching and learning, social-emotional learning and trauma-informed teaching, as needed.